lclem/lia/src/part0/Tree.lagda.md

 open import part0.Naturals public open import part0.List public

+private
   variable
     ℓ : Level
     A : Set ℓ

     a a' : A
     as as' : A *

 data Tree {ℓ} (A : Set ℓ) : Set ℓ where
     Nil : Tree A